 Acoustic signals can simply be summed to be combined.
-A first augmentation technique thus comes down to adding randomly generated noise to the input sample in the time domain [141].
+A first augmentation technique thus comes down to adding randomly generated noise to the input sample in the time domain [133].
 One can add white noise (flat spectrum), pink noise (spectrum following 1/f) or brown noise (spectrum following -20dB/decade).
 The latter being the closest to underwater ambient noise, it is the most relevant to PAM of cetaceans.

-Instead of synthesising random noise, one can also add soundscape recordings [116].
-To some extent, this is equivalent to the MixUp approach aforementioned (section 2.1.5).
+Instead of synthesising random noise, one can also add soundscape recordings [109].
+To some extent, this is equivalent to the MixUp approach aforementioned.

 Whether it is synthesised or recorded in situ, a weight needs to be set when adding noise, defining its strength relatively to the input signal (the SNR).
-This value can be fixed for the whole training, or sampled randomly at each generation.
+This value can be fixed for the whole training, or sampled randomly for each generation.